lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 ![Adding a new file](/images/04-github-intro-pancakes-src.png)

-At the bottom of the page, we provide a **commit** message, which is a message that is recorded as part of the history of the repository.
+At the bottom of the page, I provide a **commit** message, which is a message that is recorded as part of the history of the repository.
 Using good commit messages is important as it helps understand the changes and the evolution of a repository without the